nauxray/figuart-frontend/README.md

     - The orders should display the order ID, date, products bought, number of products bought, total amount paid, and status.

-    - The user should see a link to complete payment for orders that are unpaid, and a link to change the order status from "SHIPPED" to "COMPLETED".
+    - The user should see a link to complete payment for orders that are unpaid, and a link to change the order status from `SHIPPED` to `COMPLETED`.

 9. Test that user can search for orders.